raushanctf/Bandit-Overthewire/README.md

 🛠️ **Steps to Solve**

 * Step1:- To Now, use the retrieved password to log into Level 4:
+* Step2:- Connect is username@bandit.labs.overthewire.org, on port 2220. username is **bandit4** and the Password is
+     **2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ**
-* Step 2:- After Login, we use Linux commands like ls, cd, find and Cat then we find Passwords to move forward Next Level
+* Step3:- After Login, we use Linux commands like ls, cd, find and Cat then we find Passwords to move forward Next Level

 👉 Here POC Given To solve this lab
 ![level4](https://github.com/user-attachments/assets/02f70da9-7939-4c2d-87f0-a75b12ae9e79)